microsoft/fast/sites/website/src/docs/advanced/working-with-custom-elements.md

 ## Updating attributes on the host element

 Sometimes you want to affect the host element itself, based on property state.
 For example, a progress component might want to write various `aria` attributes to the host, based on the progress state.
 In order to facilitate scenarios like this, you can use a `template` element as the root of your template, and it will represent the host element.
 Any attribute or directive you place on the `template` element will be applied to the host itself.
+If you do not need to affect the host element you do not need to use the `template` element.

 **Example: Host Directive Template**